It seems kind of pointless to recap 2016 when 2017 is starting its final quarter, but I got nothing else going on,

 Even though I didn’t go to very many cons in 2016, I still had a good time at 75% of them.
 Still a passing grade! ^^

-See the full album on my Fan Page on Facebook, check out the three videos on my YouTube Channel, and be sure to Like The Vault on Facebook, where I’m finally caught up through 2010! 😀
+Check out the posts linked above for expanded con coverage from 2016, see full albums on my Fan Page on Facebook, and be sure to Like The Vault on Facebook, where I’m finally caught up through 2010! 😀

 Indecisive lead character?
 Check.
 Tsundere best friend?
 Check.
 Confessing to senpai?
 Uh….
 We’ve all had (or have) that crush we wish we could confess to!
 Shy geek Kitty has a crush on her best friend Minnie’s brother, Jackie.
 While at an anime convention, however, Jackie falls for a cosplayer and enlists their aid to find her.
 Will Kitty be able to face her fears and confess her feelings to Jackie before they find the cosplayer?
 Find out in the award-nominated anime fan film Looking for Miku!
 Watch the trailer and learn more on FilmFreeway!